cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_cli_security.md

    ```shell
    $ openstack keypair create --public-key ~/.ssh/id_rsa.pub KEY_NAME
    ```
-   This command registers the public key at the Nova database and names the key pair the name that you specify for KEY_NAME.
+   This command registers the public key and names the key pair the name that you specify for KEY_NAME.

 1. To ensure that the key pair has been successfully imported, list key pairs as follows: